Transfer Requirements

 Career Pathways

-In addition, Cerritos College courses needed for career pathways (listed in boldface) can be found at the Transfer Center website address as well www.cerritos.edu/transfer-center/includes/transfer-and-major-paths.htm.
-Career Pathways informs students of common course requirements for professional preparation which can be completed at Cerritos College.
-Career Pathways such as pre-medical studies for medical school preparation are not majors offered at the university level and may not meet all requirements for various transfer majors in this area.
-Some Career Pathways provide students with a listing of the Cerritos College courses that meet requirements for selected professional programs such as Liberal Studies for elementary school teaching.
-Career Pathways detail courses that may be taken at Cerritos College and that may or may not count toward a specific major for BA/BS degree requirements.
+Cerritos College courses needed for career or pre-professional pathways can be found at the Transfer Center website as well.
+Career pathways inform students of common course requirements for professional preparation that can be completed at Cerritos College.
+Pathways such as pre-medical studies for medical school preparation are not majors offered at the university level and may not meet all requirements for various transfer majors in this area.
+Some pathways provide students with a listing of the Cerritos College courses that meet requirements for selected professional programs such as Liberal Studies for elementary school teaching.
+Career pathways detail courses that may be taken at Cerritos College and that may or may not count toward a specific major for bachelor's degree requirements.
 Students following a career pathway who plan to transfer should also complete the preparation for a major available at the university where they plan to transfer.
-Career Pathways do not lead to an AA or AS degree.
-Students should consult with a counselor regarding options for completing a related associate’s degree.
+Career pathways do not lead to an associate degree.
+Students should consult with a counselor regarding options for completing a related associate degree.

 - Family and Consumer Science (Career Pathway)